Start your care

 These supports help individuals develop skills for communication, self-regulation, independence, and participation in community life.

-The NDIS recognises Level 2 autism as a condition that typically meets the criteria for funded support.
 If your child or someone you care for has this diagnosis, they may be eligible for a tailored NDIS plan to meet their individual needs.

 Want tailored advice for navigating Autism Level 2 and the NDIS?